MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-preferences.md

 Configure filesystems to be unmonitored/excluded from Real Time Protection(RTP).
 The filesystems configured are validated against Microsoft Defender's list of permitted filesystems.
 Only post successful validation, will the filesystem be allowed to be unmonitored.
 These configured unmonitored filesystems will still be scanned by Quick, Full, and custom scans.

-NFS and Fuse by default are unmonitored from RTP, Quick, and Full scans.
+By default, NFS and Fuse are unmonitored from RTP, Quick, and Full scans.
 However, they can still be scanned by a custom scan.

 |Description|Value|
 |---|---|